acl2018/acl2018-website/_attendees/main.md

 will be charged.
 No, not the most user-friendly system in the world, but there are clear announcements in the trams of whether you are in the Free Tram Zone or not.
-The same Myki ticket will work on local trains and busses, should you need to travel further afield.
+The same Myki ticket will work on local trains and buses, should you need to travel further afield.
 [Google maps](https://www.google.com/maps) gives a good overview of public transport options, as does [Public Transport Victoria](https://www.ptv.vic.gov.au/) and their PTV phone app.

 [Uber](https://www.uber.com/en-AU/) operates in Melbourne, and can be cheaper than taxis for short trips.